 The program is led by NAMI to law enforcement officers and related agencies every other month and focuses on identifying and de-escalating individuals who may be suffering from a mental illness In addition to law enforcement, all new NAMI employees are required to take the class.

-We have trained a total of 747 law enforcement officials as of September 2014.
+We have trained a over 1000 law enforcement officials as of September 2014.
 The goal for Collier County’s office is to have 100% trained.
 As of 2017 we started to train fireman.
 This is a community service including representatives from the David Lawrence Center, Youth Haven, FACT team, and more.